Scholarships for Hispanic and Latinx Students

 Economic Decline Due to COVID-19 - Latinxs and Hispanic students considering colleges during the COVID-19 pandemic have had it especially hard, as they typically enter school as low-income students.
 In 2020, 32% of Latinx students delayed or canceled their college plans — twice the rate of Caucasian students and 8-9% more than Black or Asian American students.

 Student loans are at unprecedented levels costing more young people their chance to invest in their future.
-Latinx students are hit the hardest, with only 20% of Latinx students completing their degree within six years.
+Latinx learners are impacted the most severely, as merely 20% of them manage to finish their degree within a six-year timeframe.

-Less Generational Wealth for Latinxs Than Caucasian Students – Statistics have shown that many Latinx students are less likely to inherit material wealth than their Caucasian counterparts.
-As the high costs of college become extremely difficult, many students are finding it hard to afford it.
-This is impacting the Hispanic and Latinx student population who come from low-income families.
-Low-income families are 64% less likely to accumulate savings than higher-earning families.
-More than half of Hispanic Americans were denied or approved for less credit than requested in 2016-17, more than double the rate for Caucasian Americans.
+Less Generational Wealth for Latinxs Than Caucasian Students - Data reveals that a significant number of Latinx students are less likely to inherit financial assets compared to their Caucasian peers.
+With the rising costs of college education becoming increasingly challenging, numerous students struggle to afford it.
+This particularly affects the Hispanic and Latinx student demographic originating from low-income families.
+Households with limited financial resources demonstrate a 64% reduced chance of building savings in comparison to their higher-income counterparts.
+In 2016/17, over half of Hispanic Americans either faced rejection or received less credit than they sought, a rate more than twice that of Caucasian Americans.

-The decline in Community College Enrollment – In 2015, President Obama launched a free community college plan that is in part responsible for the rapid growth of Hispanic and Black student enrollment.
-However, during the pandemic in 2020, two-year college enrollment decreased by more than 10%.
-A report released by the Clearinghouse shows that the number of high school graduates who go straight to college has decreased by 22% in the Fall of 2020.
-This drop was mostly due to a decrease in lower-income and urban high school students entering college without first getting a higher education elsewhere.
+The decline in Community College Enrollment - In 2015 President Obama initiated a complimentary community college program, which has contributed to the accelerated increase in Hispanic and Black student registration.
+However, during the pandemic in 2020, two year college enrollment decreased by more than 10%.
+A study published by the Clearinghouse indicates that the proportion of high school graduates directly enrolling in college experienced a 22% decline during the Fall of 2020.
+This drop was mostly due to a decrease in lower income and urban high school students entering college without first getting a higher education elsewhere.
 This is troubling because more poor and vulnerable students are simply not going to college.

-First-Generation College Students – As first-generation college students, Hispanic and Latinx students may be unfamiliar with the processes that typically go into applying to college and receiving financial aid.
+First-Generation College Students - Being first-generation college attendees, Hispanic and Latinx students might lack familiarity with the customary procedures involved in college applications and obtaining financial assistance.

 Hispanic and Latinx Scholarships